flirble-lb/flirble-dns-server/README.md

 ## Running `dns-server`

-`./dns-server --help`
-`./dns-server --debug`
+To run the server, where it will daemonize and report serious issues to syslog, invoke `dns-server`.
+For other options, use `dns-server --help`.

 ### Network ports

-By default the DNS server will try to bind to port `8053` meaning that it will happily run as an unprivileged user, but won't respond to DNS queries on the standard port `53`.
+By default the DNS server will try to bind to TCP and UDP port `8053` meaning that it will happily run as an unprivileged user, but won't respond to DNS queries on the standard port `53`.

 There are several ways around this.
-One could run the process as `root` on Unix-like systems; however this is strongly not recommended.
+One could run the process as `root` on Unix-like systems; however this is strongly discouraged.
 More favorable is to run it as an unprivileged user and use some system firewall function to provide port translation from `53` to, for example, `8053`.

 Also, for testing purposes, programs like `dig` do allow the port number to be